 Itineraries in Georgia: what to visit in 1, 2 or 3 weeks

-I seriously think I will never tire of talking about it.
-I have designed these itineraries in Georgia to streamline the answers I write to you, hoping to give you useful and interesting ideas; but I wrote them mainly because billions of words are not enough to narrate the genuine beauty of this land and, month after month, there is always something more to say that I have not been able to explain elsewhere.
+Also i seriously think I will never tire of talking about it.
+I have designed these itineraries in Georgia to streamline the answers I write to you, hoping to give you useful and interesting ideas.
+But I wrote them mainly because billions of words are not enough to narrate the genuine beauty of this land and, month after month.
+There is always something more to say that I have not been able to explain elsewhere.

 Important note: follows along (but exhaustive) post that has helped thousands of travelers for free since it was published.